Materials-Consortia/OPTIMADE/optimade.rst

 - **Requirements/Conventions**:

   - **Response**: REQUIRED in the response unless explicitly excluded.
-  - **Query**: MUST be a queryable property with support for all mandatory filter operators.
+  - **Query**: SHOULD be a queryable property with support for all mandatory filter operators.

 - **Examples**: